DataTalksClub/data-engineering-zoomcamp/README.md

 ## FAQ

+* **Q**: I registered, but haven't received a confirmation email.
+Is it normal?
+  **A**: Yes, it's normal.
+It's not automated.
+But you will receive an email eventually
 * **Q**: At what time of the day will it happen?
   **A**: Most likely on Mondays at 17:00 CET.
 But everything will be recorded, so you can watch it whenever it's convenient for you
 * **Q**: Will there be a certificate?